Levanzo Day Trip Town and Harbor

 Home » Blog » adventure » How to Plan your Week in Western Sicily Away from the Crowds

 Discover the charm of Western Sicily, a treasure trove of cultural, historical, and natural beauty.
 This guide will lead you through a week-long itinerary through Western Sicily away from the bustling crowds, letting you experience the serene and authentic side of this magnificent region.
-From the coastal allure of Palermo and Cefalu to the timeless elegance of Erice, each day unfolds a new chapter of Sicilian magic.
+From the coastal allure of Palermo and Cefalu to the timeless elegance of Erice, each day of this itinerary brings a new chapter of Sicilian magic.

 If you don’t have time to read this now, pin it for later!